latest news ...

 Highway 12 Escalante Utah to Boulder Utah

-The road climbed gently out of Escalante (or Escalente as I saw it once spelt somewhere), and after a couple of minues I arrived at a bend.
-Here, this was the view that confronted me just here.
-I just had to stop.
+Following all of the excitement with the bus a few minutes ago, I carried on along the road that climbed gently out of Escalante ( or Escalente as I saw it once spelt somewhere) and after a couple of minues I arrived at a bend.

 Highway 12 Escalante Utah to Boulder Utah